pbobbitt/pbobbitt/README.md

 ### Professional Experience (Pax Logistix)

 #### Applicant Tracking System (ATS) & Workflow Automation
+*Production system supporting 10,000+ applicants*

-* Designed and maintained a workflow-based onboarding system supporting 10,000+ applicants, improving efficiency and reducing manual work
+* Designed and maintained a multi-stage onboarding workflow (18+ steps) to manage applicant progression from application to first day
+* Automated key onboarding processes using ATS workflows, reducing manual administrative workload by ~60–70%
-* Integrated multiple systems and data sources to streamline applicant tracking and onboarding processes
+* Integrated external tools (Calendly, Google Sheets, APIs) to build a centralized tracking system for applicant status and onboarding progress

 #### Google Workspace Administration & Migration
+*User access, system transitions, and internal system management*

+* Migrated internal operational systems from Microsoft 365 to Google Workspace, ensuring cross-platform compatibility and continuity
-* Managed user access, permissions, and system transitions while supporting day-to-day technical operations across multiple teams.
+* Managed user access, permissions, and document structure for internal systems used by management teams
+* Designed and maintained structured cloud-based documentation and access controls to improve data organization and security practices

+#### Operational Workflow Automation (Disciplinary System)

+* Designed and implemented a standardized disciplinary workflow system to ensure consistency in policy enforcement and documentation
+* Built an automated pipeline using Google Forms, Sheets, and Apps Script to generate, track, and store corrective action records
+* Implemented escalation logic to track employee history and guide appropriate disciplinary actions (verbal → write-up → termination)
+* Centralized all records into an indexed system with linked documentation, improving accessibility, auditability, and data consistency

+#### Operational Workflow Automation (Training System)

+* Designed and implemented a structured training and coaching system to track employee performance and standardize coaching processes
+* Built a data pipeline using Google Forms, Sheets, and Apps Script to collect, process, and transform raw training data into a readable coaching log
+* Automated follow-up workflows by integrating Google Calendar event generation for scheduled coaching sessions and performance reviews
+* Centralized training records into a searchable system, improving visibility into employee performance, coaching history, and follow-up actions

 <BR><BR>
 ### Technical Labs